 4- The White Desert

 Egypt seems to have endless sights of natural wonders and this one you can’t miss, the white desert.
 This one ranks on top of the most popular destinations in Egypt for its bizarreness.
-It’s not like you come across a white desert everyday.
+It’s not like you come across a white desert every day.

 It’s a deserted land that stays miles away from temples and tombs, so you won’t find much history around here.
-The White Desert is located 45 kilometers north of El Farafra town and sits on the south side of Bahariya Oasis.
+The White Desert is located 45 kilometres north of El Farafra town and sits on the south side of Bahariya Oasis.
 In 2002, strict environmental laws deemed it a protected national park.

 This place was named as such because of the dominance of white all over the place despite being a desert.
 This white colour doesn’t belong to the sand; in fact, it’s the colour of powdery mounds formed by erosion.
 Consequently, it resulted in chalky rock formations that look like icebergs trapped in sand.

-There isn’t much to do there except observing the rare elements of nature that leave you in awe.
+There isn’t much to do there except observe the rare elements of nature that leave you in awe.
 Camping under the stars is the most popular activity to do in the white desert.
 You can also enjoy the illusions created by the chalky rocks, shaped into eagles and giant mushrooms.
 Interestingly, the white desert also happens to be home to several animals on the verge of extinction.
-These animals include white gazelles, whites foxes, and sand cats.
+These animals include white gazelles, white foxes, and sand cats.